trozware/troznet/content/app/icon-builder.md

 ## Why is this necessary?

 Depending on the devices supported by your app, you will need many different sizes of icon file.
 There are some icons for iPad only, some for iPhone / iPod Touch only and others required for any iOS device.
 Mac apps use completely different icon sizes.
-Apple Watch apps need a completely different set of icons and now with iOS 10, Messages apps and Sticker apps require even more - 2 different icon sets for Messages app.
-Additionally, you will need larger versions of each image to support Retina displays.
+Apple Watch apps need a completely different set of icons and Messages apps and Sticker apps require even more - 2 different icon sets for Messages app.
+Additionally, you will need larger versions of each image to support Retina displays and for the App Stores.

-These icons must be in PNG format, with the color space set to sRGB (or P3 for iOS apps, but Icon Builder always uses sRGB) and for iOS apps, with no transparency and with alpha channel in the image files.
+These icons must be in PNG format, with the color space set to P3 or sRGB and for iOS apps, the images must have no transparency and the alpha channel must be deleted from the image files.

 Your Xcode project contains a special folder called “Assets.xcassets” which contains all the image files used in your project, including the app icons.
 Icon Builder will install the icon files into your “Assets.xcassets” folder automatically and the icons are immediately ready for use in your project with no installation necessary.